- User Modeling Definition

 In these cases, the amount of information used to form the model or profile may vary.
 However, it is important to note that recommendation services predominantly fuel their operation out of behavioral data AKA the one demonstrated while using a specific function.

-- Critical assessment of the product use (who, why, when);
+- A critical assessment of the product use (who, why, when);

 - Finding the problematic points in product use and solving them (design flaws, glitches, etc.);